confluentinc/cp-docker-images/docs/quickstart.rst

 Alerts
 ^^^^^^
-Confluent Control Center provides alerting functionality when anomalous events occur in your monitoring data.
-This section assumes the console producer and consumer are still running in the background.
+Confluent Control Center provides alerting functionality to notify you when anomalous events occur in your cluster.
+This section assumes the console producer and consumer we launched to illustrate the stream monitoring features are still running in the background.

-The Overview link the lefthand sidebar takes you to a page which displays a history of all triggered events.
-To begin receiving alerts on anomalous events in your monitoring data, we'll need to create a trigger.
+The Alerts / Overview link the lefthand navigation sidebar takes will display a history of all triggered events.
+To begin receiving alerts, we'll need to create a trigger.
 Click the "Triggers" navigation item and then select "+ New trigger".

 Let's configure a trigger to fire when the difference between our actual consumption and expected consumption is greater than 1000 messages: